danielfdezweb/pricesApp/prices/README.md

 # 🛍️ Price Selector Service – Spring Boot API

 Welcome!
-This project is a Spring Boot RESTful API designed to retrieve the applicable product price based on a given application date, product ID, and brand ID.
-It simulates the backend pricing logic of a retail platform (e.g., ZARA) based on predefined pricing rules.
+This project is a Spring Boot RESTful API designed to retrieve the applicable product price based on a given  date, product ID, and brand ID.
+It simulates the backend pricing logic of a retail platform based on predefined pricing rules.

 ---